zhaokoh/gist-generation/inquisit/README.md

 * Inquisit Lab 5 installed on your machine (I am using version 5.0.14.0 on Mac OS) - there is another way to access Inquisit using [Monash vLab](https://www.monash.edu/research-portal/vlab/applications/inquisit/inquisit-lab) but could be slower and exchange files between the virtual machine and local could be cumbersome.
 [Monash Research Portal](https://www.monash.edu/research-portal/vlab/applications/inquisit) also contains information about Inquisit installation.

 * Get a licence for Inquisit Lab - once installed, follow the instructions to get a registration key.

-* Apparently there are limited licence in Monash for Inquisit Web, so we may have to share the same account.
-Please let me know if you need to access Inqusit Web and I can share the login details with you.

 ## Steps to run the experiment using Inquisit Lab (local - not integrated with MTurk)